ALL Metrics

 Materials and methods

-The pooled venous blood was collected into tubes containing lithium heparin, centrifuged at 3000 x g for 15 min, and the plasma was pooled and frozen at -20°C for analysis. blood sampling, were performed in accordance with American Veterinary Medical Association (AVMA) guidelines (Underwood and Raymond, 2013).
+The study involved clinically examined Awassi sheep aged approximately 2-3 years.
+All animals were non-pregnant and non-lactating females and were maintained under identical care and feeding conditions (10 in the impaction group and 10 in the control group).
+This group included animals with natural clinical cases of ruminal impaction, admitted to a veterinary clinic and diagnosed based on clinical examination and rumen condition data in Fallujah, Iraq, based on clinical signs of anorexia, dehydration, diarrhoea, foamy ruminal contents, and pale mucous membranes (Constable et al., 2016).
+The control group comprised age, sex, and weight-matched clinically normal animals whose biochemical values were within the physiological reference range reported for sheep.
+The venous blood samples were taken from each animal using sterile tubing containing lithium heparin, centrifuged at 3000 x g for 15 min, and the plasma was pooled and frozen at -20°C for analysis.
+Blood sampling, were performed in accordance with American Veterinary Medical Association (AVMA) guidelines (Underwood and Raymond, 2013).
 Plasma biochemical parameters (albumin, cholesterol, urea, creatinine, alanine aminotransferase (ALT), and aspartate aminotransferase (AST) were measured using commercial colorimetric kits (Agape Diagnostics, Switzerland; Sam Diagnostics, United Arab Emirates; Biolab SAS, France).
 Electrolyte concentrations (sodium, potassium, chloride, calcium, magnesium, phosphate) were determined using an automatic chemical analyzer (Smart 150, Sam Diagnostic, UAE) and the corresponding commercial reagents.
 Oxidative stress biomarkers (superoxide dismutase (SOD), malondialdehyde (MDA), and reduced glutathione (GSH)) were quantified using ELISA kits (Biolab SAS, France).
-The data were checked for normality and analyzed by an independent t-test using SPSS (version 21.0; IBM).
-Data are expressed as mean ± SE, and statistical significance was set at P < 0.05 (Larsen et al., 1973).
+Statistical analysis was carried out with SPSS (version 21.0; IBM).
+Data are presented as mean ± standard error.
+Significance was assessed using the Shapiro-Wilk test.
+Differences between the occlusion and control groups were analyzed using an independent two-sample t-test.
+To reduce the risk of type I errors associated with multiple comparisons, the false-positive rate (FDR) was tested using the Benjamini-Hochberg test, and the significance level was set at P ≤ 0.05 (Larsen et al., 1973).

 Results

 • 1.
-Effect of metabolic acidosis on blood biochemical parameters in sheep.
+Effect of ruminal impaction on blood biochemical parameters in sheep.

 Table 1, showed that most serum biochemical parameters were significantly higher in the impaction group (P ≤ 0.05), while albumin and cholesterol were significantly lower (P ≤ 0.05).

 • 2.
-Effect of metabolic acidosis on blood electrolytes.
+Effect of ruminal impaction on blood electrolytes.

 • 3.
-Effect of metabolic acidosis on oxidative markers in the blood serum of sheep.
+Effect of ruminal impaction on oxidative markers in the blood serum of sheep.

 The impaction group’s ( Table 3) plasma antioxidant markers showed significant declines, with GSH and SOD activity significantly lower than controls (P ≤ 0.05).
 In contrast, there was a significant increase in MDA levels in the afflicted sheep (P ≤ 0.05).